 A: All permanent employees and appointed officers of the San Luis Obispo County (the “County”), the San Luis Obispo County Superior Court (the “Court”), the San Luis Obispo County Air Pollution Control District (“APCD”), the San Luis Obispo County Local Agency Formation Commission (“LAFCO”), and the employees of SLOCPT are required to participate.
+Participation in the Plan is a mandatory condition of employment.
 Elected officials may choose to become Members upon assuming office but are not required to participate.
 Membership begins on the first day of work (hire date) as a permanent employee.

 Q: When can I retire?

-A: Once a member has reached minimum retirement age and has accumulated five years of Pension Trust Service Credit (“PTSC”), they are eligible to retire.
+A: Once a member has reached minimum retirement age (age 50 or 52 depending on which pension "Tier" they are eligible for) and has accumulated five years of Pension Trust Service Credit (“PTSC”), they are eligible to retire.